hypriot/cluster-lab/README.md

   - Power supply
   - MicroSD card
   - Network cable
 - A network switch that is somehow connected to the Internet.
-This network switch shall not filter IEEE 802.1Q VLAN flags out of the network packets.
+This network switch must not filter IEEE 802.1Q VLAN flags out of network packets.
 NB!
 This features is often also provided by low costs switches

 You can test this by building a cluster of two nodes.
-On the node you started secondly, execute `ping 192.168.200.1`.
-If this ping fails, but you can login into the first node via SSH, your switch probably cannot evaluate VLAN flags and is therefore not suitable for this cluster lab.
+On the node you started second, execute `ping 192.168.200.1`.
+If this ping fails, but you can login into the first node via SSH, your switch probably filters VLAN flags and is therefore not suitable for this cluster lab.

 ### Option 1: Flash SD card image and boot each nodes from it